Skip to main content

 • Chemical sensitivities

-• Vulvodynia (vulvar pain)/prostate pain
+• Vulvodynia (vulvar pain)/testicular pain

 • Difficulty focusing eyes